In the guide

 All upholstered prams and pushchairs (new and used) have to comply with stringent flammability regulatory requirements too.
 A label indicating compliance should be located on the frame or seating cover of the new pram / pushchair.

-How can I tell if my prams & pushchairs are safe?
+How can I tell if my prams and pushchairs are safe?

 Look for the label stating that the pram or pushchair complies with BS EN 1888.
 These labels are usually found on the frame or seat covering.Back to top

-If prams and pushchairs have been damaged or modified, they may no longer meet the requirements of the standard.
+If prams and pushchairs have been damaged or modified, they may no longer meet the requirements of the Standard.
 The only way to be certain is to have the item tested by a laboratory, which is expensive.
-However, there are some things you can look out for:
+However, you can look out for the following:

-- the presence of any sharp edges or points
+- presence of any sharp edges or points

-- the folding chassis must have a primary and secondary locking device - do they both engage and work properly?
+- folding chassis must have a primary and secondary locking device: do they both engage and work properly?

-- the safety harness - is it in good condition?
+- safety harness: is it in good condition?
 Make sure the harness is a secure five-point harness and the straps are not frayed

-- the wheel security, and evidence of any heavy wear on the edges of wheels
+- wheel security, and evidence of any heavy wear on the edges of wheels

-- the parking brake - does it work both forwards and backwards, and does it engage properly?
+- parking brake: does it work both forwards and backwards, and does it engage properly?

-- the general stability in all directions (forwards, backwards and sideways left and right)
+- general stability in all directions (forwards, backwards and sideways left and right)

-- the tubes or linkages - have they been bent by heavy impact with kerbs or stairs?
+- tubes or linkages: have they been bent by heavy impact with kerbs or stairs?